 for electrical lines.
 This tolerance zone should be marked along the entire length of the work area to ensure that the operator maintains proper alignment with the line.
-With the line daylighted and the tolerance zone marked, it is acceptable to use mechanical excavation on the outside of the marked line.
+With the line daylighted and the tolerance zone marked, it is acceptable to use mechanical excavation on the outside of the marked line of the tolerance zone.

-- If at any point the line becomes obscured, it shall be remarked immediately.
-The observer is responsible for maintaining the minimum distance from the pipe by confirming the machine's distance and alignment with the line. - The operator will orient his machine so their bucket remains more than 450 mm (18 inches) away for gas and 600 mm (24 inches) away for electric, and parallel to the line.
-They will also preview the work prior to entering their machine and prior to any trenching.
+• If at any point the line becomes obscured, it shall be remarked immediately.
+The observer is responsible for maintaining the minimum distance from the pipe by confirming the machine's distance and alignment with the line.
+The operator will orient his machine parallel to the line so their bucket remains more than 450 mm (18 inches) away for gas and 600 mm (24 inches) away for electric lines.
+They must preview the work prior to entering their machine and prior to any trenching.